-- As soon as any group is approved, the Office of Public Events should be notified immediately so that the event(s) may be placed on the university calendar.
+- As soon as any group is approved, the Office of Communications should be notified immediately so that the event(s) may be placed on the university calendar.

 - Use of outdoor facilities by external groups is prohibited during fall and spring semesters.

 Certain restrictions must be imposed on users of campus facilities to protect the university's primary functions, public image, institutional integrity and tax-exempt status.

 The university complies with all federal, state and local tax requirements.

 Users may not state or imply university sponsorship or endorsement of their activities without the university’s consent.
 Promotional material and advertising for non-university sponsored activities must include the following disclaimer: "This is not a University of Puget Sound program."

 The filming or photography of activities or facilities on campus for external use purposes requires prior approval by the Office of Communications and may require compensation to the university and compliance with a filming/photography agreement.

 University rules and regulations must be respected and followed by all users of facilities.
 These rules include but are not limited to the following: